MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/session-policy-aad.md

    3. Under **Actions**, select one of the following:

-      - **Allow**: Set this action to explicitly allow download according to the policy filters you set.
+      - **Test (Monitor all activities)**: Set this action to explicitly allow download according to the policy filters you set.

-      - **Block**: Set this action to explicitly block download according to the policy filters you set.
+      - **Block (Block file download and monitor all activities)**: Set this action to explicitly block download according to the policy filters you set.
 For more information, see [How block download works](#block-download).

-      - **Protect**: If your organization uses Azure Information Protection, you can set an **Action** to apply a classification label set in Azure Information Protection to the file.
+      - **Protect (Apply classification label to download and monitor all activities)**: This is only available if you selected **Control file download (with DLP)** under **Session policy**.
+If your organization uses Azure Information Protection, you can set an **Action** to apply a classification label set in Azure Information Protection to the file.
 For more information, see [How protect download works](#protect-download).

         ![session policy actions](./media/session-policy-actions.png)